spiffe/spire-tutorials/k8s/envoy-opa/README.md

       mountPath: /run/opa
       readOnly: true
 ```
-One thing to note is the use of the `openpolicyagent/opa:latest-istio` image.
-This image is created by retagging the latest released image of OPA-Istio which extends OPA with a gRPC server that implements the Envoy External Authorization API so OPA can communicate policy decisions with Envoy.
+One thing to note is the use of the `openpolicyagent/opa:0.24.0-envoy-5` image.
+This image extends OPA with a gRPC server that implements the Envoy External Authorization API so OPA can communicate policy decisions with Envoy.

-The ConfigMap `backend-opa-policy` needs to be added into the `volumeMounts` section, like this:
+The ConfigMap `backend-opa-policy` needs to be added into the `volumes` section, like this:

 ```console
 - name: backend-opa-policy